 * First quarter books and supplies for new students will be at least double this amount.

 Almost 98 percent of our students receive federally funded loans to cover their tuition and cost of living expenses.
-Most students can expect to receive approximately $3701 per quarter for living expenses ($1234 per month).
+Most students can expect to receive $3342.00 per quarter ($1114.00 per month).
 See more tuition and expenses information here.

 No, we do not, but we do have several agreements arranged with local undergraduate institutions to complete your admission requirements.
 Click on the links below to find details about the programs listed: